crashoverride1995/covid-cough-detection/README.md

  * The cough files are then segmented to remove extraneous audio parts using segmentation.py and then each segmented file is concatenated to form a corresponding single wav file. (data_prep.py)
  * The segmented and concatenated wav files are used for MFCC feature extraction. (data_prep.py)
  * The extracted features are then used to train the ANN model.
 (ANN.ipynb)
  * Model TFlite is generated after training and then added to the Android App to predict on real-time cough recordings.
-(CovidCough.zip)
+(CovidCough.rar)